Preparing your mind for birth..?

 - Attend a good pregnancy yoga class from as early as possible.

 - Knowledge – knowledge is power!
 After all, if you don’t know your options, you don’t have any.
 Understand how your amazing body works.
 Learn what helps and hinders labour.
+My book will take you through all the labour, birth and hypnobirthing topics you need to help you practically and usefully both now and on the day.

 - Mind your language.
 As Rudyard Kipling says ‘words are, of course, the most powerful drug used by mankind’.
 Tune into how you speak to yourself.
 Are you talking positively to yourself about birth?